aleruete/shuttle/base/apollo/yourtab.md

 <hr>

 #### <font size = 4>*All Your Work in One Place*</font>
-<font class = "yourtab-body">Save all your code and modules under the Apollo Mission.
-Starting side projects inside Shuttle makes it easy to switch between projects, connect projects to one another, and manage your code in a Git repository.</font>
+<font class = "yourtab-body">Apollo is your personal work space within Shuttle where you can save your code and modules.
+Use Apollo to switch between projects, connect projects to one another, and manage your code in a Git repository.</font>

-#### <font size = 4>*Always Building Up*</font>
+#### <font size = 4>*Always Building*</font>
-<font class = "yourtab-body">Don't underestimate the power of having all your hard work in one spot - particularly as a beginner.
-It's easy to come back to a project when you feel like you are constantly improving it.
-As a beginner, this can be difficult though.
-It can be hard to think of projects to work on and when you do they feel unimpressive and disjointed.

-However, when all your work is in one place it's much easier to see improvement and create overlapping projects.
-Shuttle is all about building up and keeping you motivated.
+<font class = "yourtab-body">Having all your work in one spot means you can come back to it any time.
+This is a great way to track your progress and keep you motivated to build more.
+It also allows you to take your existing projects to the next level any time, or connect them with overlapping projects.
 </font>

-#### <font size = 4>*Why Shiny?*</font>
+#### <font size = 4>*Interactive Applications*</font>
-<font class = "yourtab-body">Most people start learn how to code because they want to build something cool or do something fun with those skills.
-But learning how to code can be really hard and, at times, no fun at all.
-The best way to stay motivated is to focus on solving problems inside fun side projects.
-And nothing is more fun than building your own app.

-The Shiny package gives us an easy way to build our own custom, interactive web applications.
-Using Shiny, we will build all sorts of applications that you can use for your work or just messing around in your free time.</font>
+<font class = "yourtab-body">Most people learn how to code because they want to build something cool and have fun with new skills.
+Like learning any new skill it can be hard and, at times, no fun at all.
+One way around this is to build something exciting from the get go, and focus on solving problems within it.
+Using the <a href="https://shiny.rstudio.com/" target="_blank">Shiny package</a>, you get to build your own custom, interactive apps from day one.
+You can use the applications you create for work, or just to mess around with in your free time.</font>

 ##### Click the YouTube icon above and let's get started!